 Selling the IMF's gold stocks

 The IMF has the third largest holding of gold reserves in the world after the United States and Germany, valued at 90.5 million ounces - almost 2,600 metric tonnes.
 These gold holdings have been acquired over time through several types of transactions.
 Initially, 25% of member states' quota subscriptions and subsequent quota increases were paid in gold.
-The majority of the IMF's gold was acquired prior to 1978, when member's payments of loan interest charges were also mostly paid in gold, and member countries' access to foreign currencies could be exchanged for gold.
+The majority of the IMF's gold was acquired prior to 1978, when member's payments of loan interest charges were also mostly paid in gold, and the currency of a member country could be acquired by another member through the sale of gold to IMF.
 Furthermore, member countries could use gold to repay the IMF for credit previously extended.

 Following the Second Amendment of the IMF's Articles of Agreement in 1978, the use of gold was no longer obligatory in transactions between the IMF and its member countries.
 Under the amended Articles, the IMF was permitted to sell gold outright on the basis of prevailing market prices.
 It could also accept gold in the discharge of a member country's loan repayments at an agreed price (based on market prices at the time of acceptance).